-It will bloom from May through June and tapers off as the summer heat intensifies.
+It will bloom from May through June with clusters of fragrant yellowish-white flowers, and tapers off as the summer heat intensifies.

-Unassuming white flowers do not detract from the rest of the garden.
-Prune these immediately after flowering, because viburnum starts setting new buds in the fall!
+But these unassuming flowers do not detract from the rest of the garden.
+Prune them immediately after flowering, because viburnum starts setting new buds in the fall!

 It looks like a short and stubby cross between a holly and a staghorn sumac, except it has some very lovely colors and fruits that add a nice accent to the dark green leaves.

-For a less prickly customer, consider the Soft Caress Mahonia (M. eurybracteata ‘Soft Caress’).
-The leaves have less of an edge or point than other mahonia cultivars, and this variety is happy to grow in the shade.
+For a less prickly customer, consider Mahonia eurybracteata ‘Soft Caress.’
+The leaves have less of an edge or point than other cultivars, and this variety is happy to grow in the shade.

 It also has a short growth habit and spread, reaching about four feet tall and wide.
-The only hang-up is that it’s acclimated only to the narrow swath of USDA Hardiness Zones 7-9.
+The only hang-up is that it’s acclimated only to the narrow swath of Zones 7 to 9.

-An evergreen shrub roundup could not be complete without that trusty garden companion, the boxwood (Buxus).
+Our evergreen shrub roundup would not be complete without that trusty garden companion, the boxwood (Buxus spp.).

 Now, I need to admit I have a certain distaste for boxwood because of how often I see it used on the properties where I garden, and you can only prune so many hundreds of them before you develop a similar distaste yourself.

 But all of that aside, boxwoods are an ideal evergreen shrub because of their ease of growth, tendency to maintain a uniform growing pattern, and their eager response to pruning.

 They maintain their color year-round, and are not typically not prone to many illnesses, though boxwood blight is typically fatal to these shrubs.